You might never have discovered the best of France.

 When I started to let go of my “Dutch Germanic” educational concepts, after many years, I became more “French”.
 I discovered a new and fascinating way of living my life.
 With peace.
 It made me happy and better balanced.
 But I have no clue if French people know what I am talking about.

-To breathe with freedom and live in the absence of performance pressure
+To work hard and in the absence of performance pressure

-is indeed stress-relieving.
+is indeed an art.
+No strive, no stress.
 At best, this is what France has to offer.

 If we succeed to get out of the common rat-race.

-For that, one needs a minimum of discipline.
-French art of living is based on hard but peaceful work and living a simple life, appreciating small things: a "baguette', smelly cheese, a bottle of fine wine, enjoying a picknick with a belvedere.
-Or having an encounter in a cozy street, a talk with a stranger, a few reflections and considerations, rapted up in a bath of sunshine.
-And of course, regularly a good laugh on the terrace of the village bar.
+To master that art, one needs a minimum of confidence and self-discipline.
+French life is based on hard work, but peacefully, keeping things simple.
+Only then we can appreciate small things: a "baguette', cheese, wine, a picknick, a belvedere.
+An encounter in the street, a talk with a stranger, a few philosophical reflections and poetry.
+And a regular good bath of sunshine with a good laugh on the village square, together with his friends.

-That will be enough to live satisfied, for the present moment.
-Demanding more would fail the point of life and disturb the harmony in this beautiful country.
+That will be enough to be satisfied, for the present moment.
+Demanding more would fail the point of life and disturb the balance & harmony in this beautiful country.
 Small things matter and make a difference.
-Small things do not really exist in our big universe.
+Small things do not really exist in our big Universe.
 Or at least, they are relative.
-Compared to our Universe, everything is small.
+Compared to the Universe, everything is small.
 We are small!
+Let's stay humble.

-Art and quality come from valuing and cultivating things.
-Starting small.
-This seems to be a French native understanding, even if they appear differently.
-In the daily authentic French character we find a humble attitude of discipline.
-Resisting that, will cause suffering in France.
-Trying to be great will not be accepted.
-Starting small will be accepted.
+Art and quality come from valuing and cultivating small things.
+Starting small and be faithful.
+This seems to be a French native understanding.
+Even if things appear differently.
+In the daily authentic French character we find a humble attitude of self-discipline.
+Resisting such practice, will cause suffering in France.
+This is why many strangers fail to integrate.
+Trying to be great is not accepted.
+Unless you really are.
+In daily life, starting small is accepted.
 I guess this is also universal.

 Great if you get the point.
 The king in France does…